Biology 521 Quantitative Genetics

 In addition to Steve Arnold and Joe Felsenstein, lecturers will be:

 • Patrick Carter, Evolutionary Physiology, Washington State University, Pullman

 • Adam Jones, Biological Sciences, University of Idaho

 • Michelle Lawing, Ecology and Conservation Biology, Texas A&M University

 • Brian O’Meara, Ecology & Evolutionary Biology, Univ. of Tennessee, Knoxville

 • Josef Uyeda, Biological Sciences, Virginia Tech, Blacksburg

-The workshop will be taught again in June 2020; follow this link for applications and for details.
+The workshop may be taught again in June 2024; stay tuned for applications and for details.